apointing/obspy_waveforms_adhoc_network/README.md

 waveforms.
 Collect the waveforms into a directory.

 Then edit the python script and fill in the user data and parameters shown in the script.
-There is example data filled in, in this script for an event in Norway.
-The example data is uploaded to the repository here, download it and rename the path in the script.
+There is example data filled in for an event in Norway.
+The example data is uploaded to the repository here if yuo want to test it, download it and rename the path in the script.

-There is an issue at the moment with the plotting routine that doesn't scale the HHZ channels for stations, for some reason.
+There is an issue at the moment with the plotting routine that doesn't scale the HHZ channels for some reason.